First slide

 Fact:

-Family history doesn’t always predict cancer risk or the chance of carrying a BRCA mutation.
-In fact, a study conducted in Malaysia called the MaGiC study showed that more than half of ovarian cancer patients with BRCA mutation do not have a family history.
-The only way to confirm if you have a BRCA mutation is to get tested.
-2
+Fact: Family history isn’t always a reliable predictor of either cancer risk or the presence of a BRCA mutation.
+In fact, a Malaysian study called the MAGIC study revealed that over half of ovarian cancer patients with BRCA mutations lacked a family history.
+This underscores the importance of BRCA testing, as it remains the only definitive way to confirm the presence of these mutations.

 I don’t think I have a BRCA mutation since I had cancer at an older age.